Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $21.99

 Wonderwall is an excellent wallpaper app.
 This one has only photography backgrounds.
 It comes with a Material Design UI, a hand-picked collection of photography wallpapers, and some additional features.
 Many Google Play reviews complain about its auto-set capabilities not always functioning correctly.
 However, everything else about the app seems to be a home run.
 It’s a great spot for some seriously good wallpapers.
 The app is entirely free with no advertising.
 There are in-app purchases for optional donations.
 They are not required to use any parts of the app.
-Also, the video below doesn’t look like it, but it is an actual demo video of the app.
+Also, the video below doesn’t have a thumbnail, but it’s an actual demo of the app.

 Thank you for reading!
 Check these out too: